Aseman-Land/Meikade/README.md

 =======

 Meikade is a collection of Persian poetry.
-It's a cross-platform application which is avaiable on iOS, Android, Windows, macOS and Linux.
+It is avaiable on iOS, Android, Windows, macOS and Linux.
-Meikade is built using C++ & Qt.

 ## ⚒️ How to Build